Los Angeles Dental Implant Cost in 2026

 How affordable is dental care in Los Angeles?

 The gauge below scores Los Angeles against the US baseline of 100, where higher is more affordable.
-LA scores moderately because its implant price runs only about 7% above the national average — and notably, it is cheaper than the California state average despite the city's high cost of living.
+LA lands right at the baseline because its implant price runs roughly in line with the national average — and notably, it is well below the California state average despite the city's high cost of living.

-Los Angeles affordability score: 93/100.
-Implant prices sit only ~7% above the US average and well below the California state average, even with a cost-of-living index of 137.6.
+Los Angeles affordability score: 100/100.
+Implant prices sit roughly in line with the US average and well below the California state average, even with a cost-of-living index of 137.6.

 Los Angeles dental prices vs California and the US (2026)

-Why Los Angeles implants cost about 7% more than the US
+Why Los Angeles implants track the US average

-Los Angeles's premium is a market-structure effect, not a quality gap:
+Los Angeles's pricing reflects market structure, not a quality gap:

 - High metro overhead — commercial rents, salaries and lab fees across LA are well above the national average, and a cost-of-living index of 137.6 feeds straight into the chair fee.